amoeba/ace-to-sqlite/README.md

 ## Methodology

-I didn't find a good tool that can directly convert MySQL DDL (What ACE stores its data as) to SQLite DDL (what we need for loading into [Datasette](https://datasette.io) so I though the best approach would be to let MySQL help with the conversion process.
+I didn't find a good tool that can directly convert MySQL DDL (What ACE stores its data as) to SQLite DDL (what we need for loading into [Datasette](https://datasette.io)).

-The approach used here is roughly:
+After trying to some things, I settled on the following set of steps:

 - Spin up a MySQL instance
-- Load DDL files in
+- Load MySQL DDL files in
-- Export all databases as .tsv files
-- Run [`csvs-to-sqlite`](https://datasette.io/tools/csvs-to-sqlite) on those .tsv files to convert everything to SQLite databases
+- Run a custom version of [db-to-sqlite](https://datasette.io/tools/csvs-to-sqlite)
-- Host them online with [Datasette](https://datasette.io).
+- Publish to Fly.io with [Datasette](https://datasette.io).

 ## Running This Yourself